Welcome to the Burkart Lab

 to the Burkart lab.

-The first X-ray crystal structure of mycobacterial natural product PPTase: PptT!
+Our first own X-ray crystal structure of a protein: PptT!

 Finally updated the website!